Currow: Brown Flesk River

-Metal Bridge

-Built in the early 1930s by Con Singleton from Gneeveguilla in the townland of Ballybeg, located east towards Kilsarcon.
-The Metal Bridge is a crossing point along the Brown Flesk River.
-All work was done by pick and shovel and the bridge was made from concrete on dry land.
+Crossings on the river include the "Metal Bridge", which was built in the early 1930s in the townland of Ballybeg.
+All work on the bridge was done by pick and shovel and the bridge was made from concrete on dry land.
 A new channel was then dug out which diverted the waters.
-The name 'The Metal Bridge' is a slight digression, which actually comes from the previous footbridge that existed.
-That was built by metal and iron during the famine years.
-Any bigger traffic had to cross the water near the ford where it was shallow.
-The road on which it exists is also called Bóthar na Míne or Road of Meal.
-This is because the men who built it were paid in meal rather than money.
-There was a great flood in 1941, which swept one of the arches away.
+The "Metal Bridge" name derives from a previous footbridge that was built of iron during the famine years.
+Non-pedestrian traffic crossed the river at a nearby fording point.
+The road on which it stands is called Bóthar na Míne or "Road of Meal" as the men who built it were paid in meal rather than money.
+There was a flood in 1941, which swept away one of the bridge's arches.
 It has since been restored.

-Reidy Bridge

-Reidy Bridge is located in the village, beside Dicksgrove Gate Lodge.
+Another nearby bridge, Reidy Bridge, is located in the village beside Dicksgrove Gate Lodge.
 It was named after the parish priest who served in Currow at the time of construction in 1941.
-It was a replacement for the bridge that swept away in the 1941 flood.
-It has three arches, replicating the old bridge.
-The river only flows through two of the arches.
-The third is for times of flood.
+It replaced a bridge that was also swept away in the 1941 flood.